French Baby Clothing Brands: The Best Luxury & Everyday Baby Clothes

 Q1: Where can I buy French baby clothes online if I’m outside France?

-Most French baby brands ship internationally.
-Jacadi, Petit Bateau, and Bonpoint all have U.S. e-shops.
-Multi-brand retailers like Smallable, Mytheresa, and Childrensalon also stock French baby clothing worldwide.
-If you’re dressing toddlers or school-age children too, see my French kids clothing brands guide here.
+Most major French baby clothing brands ship internationally.
+Jacadi, Petit Bateau, and Bonpoint all have U.S. e-shops, and multi-brand retailers like Smallable, Mytheresa, and Childrensalon stock French baby clothes worldwide.
+If you’re shopping for toddlers and older kids too, you might find my the best French clothing brands for kids ages 2–12 helpful.

 Q2: Are French baby clothes true to size?

-French baby sizes typically run small compared to U.S. or U.K. sizing.
-When in doubt, size up — especially for rompers and bodysuits.
+Not always.
+French baby sizes often run small compared to U.S. or U.K. sizing.
+When in doubt, size up — especially for rompers, bodysuits, and snug knits.

 Q3: What makes French baby clothing different?

-French baby clothes emphasize timeless design, soft natural fabrics, and a mix of practicality with elegance.
-It’s common to find neutral colors, Liberty prints, and heirloom-quality details.
+French baby clothes are known for timeless design, soft natural fabrics, and a blend of practicality with elegance.
+Neutral tones, Liberty prints, delicate embroidery, and heirloom-quality knits are especially common.

 Q4: What are the best affordable French baby clothing brands?